joergschultzelutter/mowas-pwb/docs/INSTALLATION.md

 # "NOT_CONFIGURED" disables the email account
 smtpimap_email_address = NOT_CONFIGURED
 smtpimap_email_password = NOT_CONFIGURED
+smtp_server_address = "smtp.gmail.com"
+smtp_server_port = 465

+# This is an optional garbage disposal handler which auto-deletes
+# all messages from your mail account.
+Any value different to "0"
+# will activate the garbage collector and delete all messages after
+#
+# Do NOT activate this setting for non-dedicated
+# mowas-pwb mail accounts as you WILL lose all of your emails in
+# your "Sent" folder.
+You have been warned.
+#
+imap_server_address = "imap.gmail.com"
+imap_server_port = 993
+imap_mail_retention_max_days = 0  # Delete mails after x days (0 = disable)
+imap_mailbox_name = '"[Gmail]/Sent Mail"'

 # MOWAS categories to be monitored.
 These identifiers describe
 # the MOWAS URLs from which this program is going to download